GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 ## Prerequisites

-You need to download [train.csv](https://www.kaggle.com/c/titanic/download/train.csv) after you login to [Kaggle](https://www.kaggle.com/).
+You need to download [train.csv](https://www.kaggle.com/c/titanic/download/train.csv) from [Kaggle](https://www.kaggle.com/).

-The sample assumes that you already have a [GCP](https://cloud.google.com/) account and you have [downloaded](https://cloud.google.com/sdk/), installed, and [configured](https://cloud.google.com/sdk/gcloud/reference/config/) on your computer.
+The sample assumes that you already have a [GCP](https://cloud.google.com/) account and you have [downloaded](https://cloud.google.com/sdk/), installed, and [configured](https://cloud.google.com/sdk/gcloud/reference/config/) it on your computer.

 Finally, you need to have a project created on GCP.
-For further instruction, please check [here](https://cloud.google.com/sdk/gcloud/reference/projects/create).
+For further instructions, please check [here](https://cloud.google.com/sdk/gcloud/reference/projects/create).

 ## Steps:
-We will be creating a Google Compute Engine instance, configure it, and use it to train a model.
+We will create a Google Compute Engine instance, configure it, and use it to train a model.
 While some of the steps can be done using the web portal [here](https://pantheon.corp.google.com), we will try to accomplish this using the SDK and mainly the [gcloud](https://cloud.google.com/sdk/gcloud/) command.

 ##### 1. Create a Google Compute Engine Instance
 First, we should create a GCE instance that we can use to train our model on.
-In this case, we can simply use many of the default arguments and simply create the instance:
+In this case, we can use many of the default arguments and simply create the instance:

 ```
 gcloud compute instances create MYINSTANCE
 ```

 where MYINSTANCE is our given name to this instance.
-By default, it will be of type *n1-standard-1* with 1 CPU and 3.75GB of RAM.
+By default, this instance will be of type *n1-standard-1* with 1 CPU and 3.75GB of RAM.
 To see a list of available machine types, you can use:

 ```
 gcloud compute machine-types list